Ava prepares for her wedding, her nerves set in and she receives something old

 Eunice is promised a bath in her own room once I’ve had mine and for half an hour, Alison stays with me, watching Eunice blow the bubbles everywhere she can.
 Alison looks up as Aunt Em comes in and Alison smiles at me, kissing me gently on my cheek.

 “Soon, sister mine,” she says and calls for her daughter, leaving Aunt Em and I alone.
-I climb out as Eunice goes to her mother and help clear up with a fluffy towel wrapped around me.
+I climb out as Eunice goes to her mother and I help clear up while wrapped in a fluffy white towel.
 Aunt Em motions for me to follow and she takes me to the main room.
 Then, she tells me to close my eyes and I do, for a moment, before she tells me to open them again.

 Hanging up is my mother’s wedding dress.
 White with the external corset with gold trim.
 I’d heard of it, growing up, but I’d never seen it.
 Until now.